lanistor/react-keeper/README.md

 * Add samll components' frame.

-  Flexible web project will need a lot of small components(Such as: float login panel, changeable advert, float), which will be added to document anytime and anywhere, it's high-cost before `React-Flex-Router` came.
+  Flexible web project will need a lot of small components(Such as: float login panel, changeable advert, float), which will be added to document ***anywhere,anytime***, it's high-cost before `React-Flex-Router` came.

 * Supports loading components dynamicly.